What is it?

 The Local Restrictions Support Grant (LRSG) supports businesses in England that are required to close due to local or national restrictions.

 Eligible businesses are entitled to a cash grant from their local council for each 14 day period they are closed.

 Who is it for?

-For example, this could include non-essential retail, personal services or cafes/restaurants that operate primarily as an in-person venue, but which have been forced to close those services and provide a takeaway-only service instead.
+For example, this could include pubs and restaurants that operate primarily as an in-person venue, but which have been forced to close those services and provide a takeaway-only service instead.

-Eligible businesses will get one grant for each property liable for business rates.
+Eligible businesses can get one grant for each non-domestic property within the restriction area.

 Local councils may at their discretion also provide funding for businesses that don’t pay business rates.

 Devolved Administrations will receive Barnett consequentials which they could use to establish similar schemes but are not eligible for this scheme.